gobolinux/Documentation/README.md

 ## Project Structure

-You will find the documentation under `contents/` in markdown format.
+You will find the documentation under the `content/` in markdown format.
 The projects main stylesheet lays under `assets/css/`.

-The main configuration is stored in `config.toml`.
+The projects configuration is stored under `config/`.

 If you need more info consult the official [Hugo](https://gohugo.io/documentation/) and